Partrester12/Vicky3BuildingEffeciencyOptimizer/README.md

 Also take note that this program maximizes the **Net equilibrium efficiency** of all the buildings.
 This means that there are other equilibrium points, but the ones given by this program optimize the **net value** of all the selected buildings!

-Also take into consideration that MAPPY is not accounted for in these calculations, but regardless the prices given by this program should be 'close' to optimal
+Also take into consideration that MAPI is not accounted for in these calculations, but regardless the prices given by this program should be 'close' to optimal

 # Step 5 Notes and bugs